Mohammad-Safadi/Projects/GameStore/GameStoreAPI/README.md

-# Game Store API - Clean Architecture Implementation
+# Game Store API - Clean Architecture with Controller-Based API

-A RESTful API for managing a video game store catalog, built with ASP.NET Core following clean architecture principles.
+A RESTful API for managing a video game store catalog, built with ASP.NET Core following clean architecture principles and using traditional controller-based approach with Swagger documentation.

 ## Overview